Welcome to BibleABC.net

 If you would like to find a church of Christ in your area:

-Note: Please include your city and state (or zip code) and country (if outside the U.S).
-We will attempt to locate a congregation in your area and we will email you with this information.
+Find a Congregation If you would like us to locate a group of Christians in your area, click here or please send an email to: help@bibleabc.net (please include your city and state or zip code...and country if outside the U.S. We will attempt to locate a congregation in your area and will email you with this information.

 Although those who are in the churches of Christ are striving to follow the Bible in their actions and teachings, at times we fall short or make mistakes.
 If you visit a congregation, please check to see that what is being taught and practiced is in accordance with the Bible.
 If you have questions or comments, please bring them to the attention of the elders or preachers there.
 We have provided some information in this website (such as Lesson 2, The Church That Jesus Built) to assist you in understanding the scriptures about Jesus' church.

-Note: We are NOT affiliated with the following groups which have similar names:
+Note that we are NOT affiliated with the following groups that have similar names: